Paradoxxs/Cybersecurity/Windows.md

 Secure boot
 	With Unified extensible firmware interface (UEFI) firmware module in the motherboard, it checks the digital signature of all boot-up binaries and the firmware itself and load anti-virus drivers as soon as possible.
 The intention is to detect malware like bootkits.
 It does not require a trusted platform module or BitLocker drive.

+Bitlocker
+Windows tools for encrypting the whole drive or only the part with data stored on.
+Unlocking of bitlocker devices can happen in multiple ways, with windows 7 an pin was used to unlock the drive, with windows 10 sso is now possible allowing the user to unlock the hard drive and login at the same time.
+Another option is Configure Network Unlock which will contact [[DHCP]] server to unlock the hard drive. ensuring the device can not leave the cooperation network.

+Early Launch Anti-Malware
+	Loads all boot driver and check if they are part of the trusted drivers, if not then they wont be loaded.

+Measured Boot
+	Windows 10 allows for measured boot, which allows a server to verify the integrity of the boot process
+	-	The machine  UEFI firmware, stored hash in the TPM of bootloader and boot driver and everything before the anti malware software.
+	-	The machine contact the trusted attestation server  and the server returns with a unique client key.
+	-	The machine uses the key to sign the logs
+	-	The log get send to the server for evaluation of the machine health.

 Workgroups
 	Stand-alone computer with local account only.